-BiLSTM (Schuster & Paliwal, 1997) is a powerful DL architecture and type of recurrent NN (RNN) that is designed to handle long-term dependencies in sequential data.
-BiLSTMs are particularly effective when the context on both sides of a particular point in a sequence is important in making a prediction.
-The main idea behind a BiLSTM is to process the input sequence both forward and backward through two separate LSTMs and then concatenate their outputs at each time step to obtain the final output.
+BiLSTM (Schuster & Paliwal, 1997) is a powerful DL architecture and recurrent NN (RNN) type designed to handle long-term dependencies in sequential data.
+BiL-STMs are particularly effective when the context on both sides of a particular point in a sequence is important in making a prediction.
+The main idea behind a BiLSTM is to process the input sequence forward and backward through two separate LSTMs and then concatenate their outputs at each time step to obtain the final output.
 The description of BiLSTM can be broken down into the following steps and equations shown in Table 1:

-- Input gate: Controls how much new information is added to the cell state at the current time step. - Forget gate: Controls how much information from the previous cell state should be retained. - Update cell state: Combines the new input information and the previous cell state information to form a new cell state. - Output gate: Controls how much of the current cell state is output as the hidden state. - Backward LSTM: The input sequence is also processed in reverse through a separate LSTM, • and the outputs are concatenated with the forward LSTM outputs at each time step. - Final output: The final output of BiLSTM is obtained by concatenating the forward and backward LSTM outputs at each time step.
+- The input gate controls how much new information is added to the cell state at the current time step. - Forget gate controls how much information from the previous cell state should be retained. - Update cell state: It combines the new input information and the previous cell state information to form a new cell state. - The output gate controls how much of the current cell state is output as the hidden state. - Backward LSTM is when the input sequence is processed in reverse through a separate LSTM, and the outputs are concatenated with the forward LSTM outputs at each step. - The final output of BiLSTM is obtained by concatenating the forward and backward LSTM outputs at each time step.